(updated from the 2015 FAQ)

 What countries are you going through?

 It’s worth noting this isn’t the first time I’ve cycle toured.
-This is my 9th trip cycling in Europe, for a combined total of 9+ months of cycling there.
-My last trip was to Poland, so I at least have some exposure to Eastern Europe.
-I haven’t been to most of Eastern Europe yet, and it’s about time.
+This is my 11th trip cycling in Europe, for a combined total of 16 months of cycle touring.
+My last trip was to Portugal and Spain.
+The last couple of trips have been long and somewhat arduous (for a variety of reasons).
+I decided that this time I’d just take it slow.

 I’m going to tie pool noodles to my bike, and flippers on the rear wheel…